Is Intensive Emotional/Spiritual Growth Work Right For You?

 Ways to Explore The Process

-1. Attend a one-day workshop to see what we do, and how we do it.
+1. Attend a weekend workshop to see what we do, and how we do it.

 2. Request a complimentary session with one of our therapists to determine if the Process is the right therapeutic vehicle for you at this time.